Stabilize Video — Smooth Shaky Footage Free, In Your Browser

 Handheld footage feels immediate — the camera moving with the action — but too much motion looks amateurish and tires the viewer out.
 Video stabilization finds and smooths the camera shake and jitter frame by frame, turning a wobbly take into something polished without the locked, lifeless feel of a tripod.

 Eziclip stabilizes your clip entirely in your browser.
-Drop the video, pick the strength from gentle smoothing to maximum correction, compare original against stabilized, and download — free, with no watermark and nothing uploaded.
+Drop the video, pick the strength from gentle smoothing to maximum correction, compare original against stabilized, and download — free, with no sign-up.

 How the stabilizer works